seansfkelley/seansfkelley.github.io/_posts/2020-08-31-oculus-teardown.md

 ![img-13](/assets/oculus-teardown/img-13-3673-annotated.jpg)

-There are two screws here that are not obvious to remove.
+There are two more screws here that are not obvious to find.
 The easier of the two is another **1x small Phillips head screw** hiding under the sliding lenses.
 If there isn't enough friction in the system to keep the lenses in place, you might have to hold them apart with your free hand.[^2]

 ![img-14](/assets/oculus-teardown/img-14-3674-annotated.jpg)